top of page

 WHAT’S INCLUDED?

 The price includes the return sea freighting of your own motorcycle from Immingham to Reykjavik and back.
-It also includes 2 nights shared room accommodation in Reykjavik (Saturday and Sunday), then the following 11 nights of accommodation on the road, with a mix of camping and shared room hotels.
-It also includes use of the support vehicle, which will be available for transporting any damaged bikes and also be a base for communal cooking whilst camping.
+It also includes 2 nights shared room accommodation in Reykjavik (Saturday and Sunday), then the following 11 nights of accommodation on the road.
+It also includes use of the support vehicle.
 It also includes all route planning, a GPX file and the support of a guide.

 WHAT’S NOT INCLUDED?

 The price does not include fuel and food on the island.
-There will be a kitty for the communal meals when camping.
 The price does not include your flight into Iceland (approximately between £150 and £250.
 Marine insurance is also required.
 This is calculated as a percentage of the bike's value.
 To give an idea, the cost of insurance on a bike worth £4000 is £70.
 This will be paid directly to the shipping company.

 Transit of your bike to and from Immingham isn't included, but there will be option to arrange collection and delivery with a motorcycle courier if needed.
 More information nearer the time.